 The only exception?
 Vitamin C. It can penetrate skin even when used in a cleanser, but ONLY with a delivery system based on PEG-12 Dimethicone.
 You guessed it, most products don’t use that.

-But they do have something in common with antioxidants: these exfoliating acids work much better and faster when they are left on the skin for hours, not rinsed down the drain after a few minutes.Don't bother with anti-aging cleansers.
-The antioxidants just end up down the drain (together with your money).Click To Tweet
+But they do have something in common with antioxidants: these exfoliating acids work much better and faster when they are left on the skin for hours, not rinsed down the drain after a few minutes.

 The Bottom Line

 Do you use anti-aging cleansers?
 Share your experience in the comments below.